Best Ski and Snowboard Helmets of 2025

 An argument could be made that fewer and larger vents work just as well.
 However, we can attest to the system’s effectiveness.

-Sweet Protection has somewhat addressed those issues with an adjustable dial system that makes it a little more comfortable to wear.
-Where that dial system excels it is it’s easier to adjust on the go.
+• Sweet Protection has somewhat addressed the typical comfort issues you find in ski mountaineering helmets with an adjustable dial system.
+That dial makes it a little more comfortable to wear.
+Where that dial system excels it is it’s easier to adjust on the go than a lot of ski mountaineering adjustment systems.

 Best Budget Ski Helmet: